TessaTi/XenoPath/README.md

 # 1. Getting started:

 ### Installation
-software requirements listed in: xenopath_env.yml\
+Software requirements listed in: xenopath_env.yml\
 Ideally you can create a new environment in conda with all the requirements:

 conda env create -f xenopath_env.yml\